 7-19-34.
 Final plat execution, delivery, and recordation.

-(3) Tooele City shall promptly record an approved final subdivision plat with the Tooele County Recorder upon the occurrence of one of the following:
+(3) Tooele City shall promptly record an approved final subdivision plat mylar with the Tooele County Recorder upon the occurrence of the following:

 (b) execution of a bond agreement pursuant to Section 7-19-12, above.

-(4) The subdivider shall pay all fees associated with the recordation of the approval final plat.
+(4) The subdivider shall pay all fees associated with the recordation of the approval final plat mylar.

 7-19-35.
-Minor Subdivision - Exemptions from preliminary plan requirement.
+Minor Subdivision - Exemptions from preliminary plan process.

 (a) it contains less than ten lots;